HOW TO BOOK GUESTS:

 Pitches can be emailed to firstname.lastname@example.org.

-Qualifiers for the overall Tech Nation program are unchanged, and are described below under "Guest Selection Criteria".
+Qualifiers for the overall Tech Nation program may be viewed below under "Guest Selection Criteria".

 Author interview pitches are best received ELECTRONICALLY.
 Please send press materials to email@example.com.
 Books may be sent electronically or mailed to Tech Nation Media, 6 Loraine Court, San Francisco, CA 94118.

 Pitches for other interviews, both generally for Tech Nation and for BioTech Nation, should be sent ELECTRONICALLY.
 Please send bio, story, organization information, etc. Please email to firstname.lastname@example.org.

 Please see "Guest Selection Criteria" below for appropriateness of guests. stories, and other tips.